-The government has caved into calls for an amendment to the Data Protection Bill after privacy researchers warned it would criminalise their work.
+The government has caved into calls for an amendment to the Data Protection Bill after privacy researchers warned that the legislation would criminalise their work.

 Researchers seeking to expose weak data anonymisation said that a ban on re-identification would prevent them from carrying out legitimate research.

 The bill introduces unlimited fines for people who “intentionally or recklessly re-identify individuals from anonymised or pseudonymised data”.
 But the revised version exempts researchers conducting “effectiveness testing”.